-The minimum Set Speed for the ACC system is 20 mph (32 km/h).
+The minimum set speed for the ACC system is 20 mph (32 km/h).

-When the system is turned on and in the READY state, the Driver Information Display (DID) displays "ACC Ready."
+When the system is turned on and in the "ready" state, the instrument cluster display will read "ACC Ready."

-When the system is OFF, the DID displays "Adaptive Cruise Control (ACC) Off."
+When the system is off, the instrument cluster display will read "Adaptive Cruise Control (ACC) Off."